aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 There are several interesting things to note about this view.
 First, take a look at the `require` elements at the top of the view.
 This is how we can "import" or "require" various resources into our view.
 It's the view equivalent of the ES 2015 "import" syntax.
 Just as JavaScript is modularized and requires importing of other resources, so do Aurelia views.
 In this specific case, we're indicating that we want to bring in bootstrap's CSS as well as our own custom styles.
 Of course, we haven't actually installed Bootstrap yet.
 We'll get to that in a minute.

 Below the `require` elements, you can see a pretty standard structure.
 We have some HTML to setup a navbar at the top.
 Below that we have the application's main container div.
 This has two columns.
-The first will contain our contact list, indicated byt he placeholder div.
+The first will contain our contact list, indicated by the placeholder div.
 The second contains a `router-view` custom element.

 The `router-view` is provided by Aurelia and is a placeholder that indicated where the router should render the current route.
 This allows you to structure your application layout however you want, simply placing the `router-view` wherever you want to see the current page rendered.
 Whenever you have a `configureRouter` method, the view must also contain a `router-view`.